Missed Connections by Brian Francis

 “I’ll never have a body that I’ll be entirely comfortable with, one that will make me want to walk around naked in front of someone when the lights are on.
 A body that I’ll forget during sex, that I’ll send a photo of to a stranger as a selling point.”

 One of the letters, to a teacher called Craig, moved me to tears.
 In it, Brian talks about having to conform in order to fit into the socially accepted norms in high school.
-Something I can relate all too well to.
 When talking about being crowned prom king, he states that it wasn’t really him, “He was someone I’d created to make everyone like him.
 Someone who had learned to play by everyone else’s rules in order to stay safe.”
-This heartfelt and emotionally charged letter focuses on life in school as a closeted gay, and anyone who has been there will be able to relate.
+This heartfelt and emotionally charged letter focuses on life in school as a closeted gay, and anyone who has been there may be able to relate.

 All in all, this book was a real pleasure to read.
 I stayed up late into the night, curled up on my sofa with a blanket, reading it.
 I thoroughly enjoyed reading the initial replies to Francis’ newspaper ad, and his responses that followed thirty years later.
 Once I started this book, I couldn’t put it down.
 It was a compulsive read, and one that I’ll recommend to many of my friends who will also be able to relate.